kevinvincent/ha-wyzesense/README.md

 # Home Assistant - WYZE Sense Component
 You do NOT need the Wyze Cam to use the sensors with this component.
 However, they're great cameras so you should buy them ;)

+Special thanks to [HcLX](https://hclxing.wordpress.com) and his work on https://github.com/HclX/WyzeSensePy which is the core of this component.
+His reverse engineering talents and subsequent development of WyzeSensePy made it quite easy to connect with WYZE sense devices.

+Need a non Home Assistant solution?
+Check out dariopb's https://github.com/dariopb/ha-gosenseapp for a Docker and MQTT based version***

 *Note: You must be running **Home Assistant > 0.92**.
 If you run an older version you may follow the instructions below but replace binary_sensor.py with [this file](https://gist.github.com/kevinvincent/375a063723ecd8b0b06943e3d28ebc93).*

 ## Installation (HACS)